arshiyavohra5888-dotcom/part-4-ai-solution-design/solution_report.md

 - Feedback loop where farmers or experts can mark wrong predictions
 - Model will be retrained periodically with new correctly labeled images
 - Threshold-based system: High confidence predictions shown directly, low confidence sent for expert review

+## Task 7: Responsible AI Considerations

+### Possible Risks and Mitigations

+- **Bias in Data**:
+  The dataset may have more images of certain crops or diseases common in specific regions.
+This can lead to biased predictions.
+  *Mitigation*: Use diverse datasets from different regions and climates, and apply data augmentation.

+- **Incorrect Predictions**:
+  Wrong disease prediction can lead to incorrect treatment, causing further crop loss or unnecessary pesticide use.
+  *Mitigation*: Implement confidence thresholds — low confidence predictions will be sent for expert review.

+- **Privacy Concerns**:
+  If farmers upload images from their fields, there could be concerns about location data or farm information.
+  *Mitigation*: Process images on-device (using MobileNet) and avoid storing sensitive farm data on cloud servers without consent.

+- **Over-reliance on AI**:
+  Farmers might stop using their traditional knowledge and completely depend on the app.
+  *Mitigation*: Design the system as a “decision support tool” rather than a replacement for farmer expertise.
+Always provide suggestions, not final commands.

+- **Impact on Users**:
+  Small and illiterate farmers may find the technology difficult to use.
+  *Mitigation*: Build a simple, voice-enabled interface in local languages (Hindi + regional languages) with minimal text.

+- **Need for Human Oversight**:
+  AI should not be the sole decision maker in critical farming decisions.
+  *Mitigation*: Always keep agricultural experts in the loop for model validation and final high-stakes decisions.